Who and what we cover

 Service costs for UK guests are as follows:

 If the vehicle needs to be towed and you can’t wait for the repair, or the vehicle can’t be repaired at that time, contact support.turo.com or call +44 (808)164 1454.
-We’ll reimburse your onwards travel up to £50.
+We’ll reimburse your onwards travel up to £50 per approved driver on trip, up to a maximum of £200 and of proof of receipt.
 We’ll also refund you the remaining time of your trip.

 This coverage does not apply if you: